-So, in the hopes of helping those who would resist in these times, we want to share with you all [in a future episode] some of what we’ve learned about fascism, and its role in the current crisis, but this week, we want to zero in on one important aspect of that conversation.
+So, in the hopes of helping those who would resist in these times, we want to share with you all [in a future episode] some of what we’ve learned about fascism, and its role in the current crisis, but this week, we want to zero in on one particular aspect of that conversation.
 Ejeris wrote a really important piece for Truthout in April called, “Fascists Are Using COVID-19 to Advance Their Agenda.
 It’s Up to Us to Stop Them.”
 In the piece, Ejeris broke down “the fascist emergency playbook” and how Trump’s use of fascist strategies has accelerated.
 After Ejeris wrote the article, she heard from numerous folks who liked it, but also wanted to know, “What’s our playbook?”

 Well, Ejeris and I talked about it, because that’s what we do, and Ejeris came up with some key points that we’ve flushed out together that we want to share with you today.
 These ideas are a work in progress, but we wanted to share that progress with you, because that feels like the most useful thing to do right now.
 Because, as Trump threatens to overrule state leadership and “dominate” U.S. cities with military action, I think we’re all feeling some urgency around the idea of what’s in “our playbook” for these times.

 ED: We will dig deeper into a fascist analysis soon, but for right now.
 We want to hone in on some key ideas and principles.
-The first is broadening alliances.
+The first is the need for broadening alliances.
 It’s easy to be overwhelmed by fascism in action.
 Fascist violence is bold and brazen and it strikes fear into our hearts, which is one of its primary functions.
 Fascists move quickly and violently to overwhelm their targets.
 By creating a state of chaos, fascists seek to keep opponents in a reactive mode, constantly playing defense, and never developing or deploying an effective counter strategy.
 But the fact is, fascists are in the minority.
 There are more of us than them.
 They only outnumber us if we are unwilling to broaden our alliances and fortify a united front.

 KH: People organizing on the left are frequently told that they should challenge their racist family members, and yet, despite expecting organizers to make intergenerational peace at the dinner table, leftists rarely expect themselves to make peace at the negotiating table when doing coalition work.
 Instead, leftists try to fashion their organizing circles into family dinner tables without ideological dissent.
-This keeps our efforts small and scattered.
+This keeps our local efforts small and scattered.

-ED: If leftists can be strategic at family reunions, navigating racist family members, homophobic and transphobic family members, we can be strategic when we’re building power in our coalition work.
+ED: Exactly, if leftists can be strategic at family reunions, navigating racist family members, homophobic and transphobic family members, we can be strategic when we’re building power in our coalition work.
 Not everyone we work with on a particular issue has to have deep ideological alignment with us.
 A skilled organizer should be able to work with people who aren’t of their own choosing, including people they don’t like.
 It’s really as simple as being attacked by fascist police in the streets.
 Once the attack begins, there are two sides: armed police inflicting violence and everyone else.
-We need to be able to see each other in those terms, reeling in the face of unthinkable violence and scrambling to stay alive and uncaged, and doing the work to protect one another.
+We need to be able to see each other in those terms, reeling in the face of unthinkable violence, scrambling to stay alive and uncaged, and doing the work to protect one another.

 KH: There is a difference between unity and a strategic alliance.
 A strategic alliance can be temporary.
-In fact, an alliance broad enough to bring down fascism would almost certainly be temporary, as we would not have the ideological cohesion to agree on a larger vision of what the world should look like.
+In fact, an alliance broad enough to bring down fascism would almost certainly be temporary, because we would not have the ideological cohesion to agree on a larger vision of what the world should look like.
 At least not yet.
 But what we can do is draw a line between ourselves and the fascists, here and now, and declare that we surrender nothing and no one to these people.

 ED: Another element of “our playbook” is the development of an emotionally and spiritually captivating vision.
 Those of us who might align against fascism have some shared values.
-For example, if we could unite everyone who believes that Black and Native people deserve to live, an incredibly basic idea, and give those people tasks to mobilize around, opportunities for political education and relationship building, we would obviously solidarity between our communities.
+For example, if we could unite everyone who believes that Black and Native people deserve to live, an incredibly basic idea, and give those people tasks to mobilize around, opportunities for political education and relationship building, we would obviously build solidarity between our communities.
 We know that sounds simple, and that political objectives that sound simple are rarely easy, but it is essential work.
 Any coalition where everyone is in immediate agreement about everything is too small to stop the march of fascism.
 Period.

 ED: This is one of the reasons mutual aid networks are so important right now.
 Because mutual aid is survival work done by and for the people.
 That means it is fueled by mutual concern and manifests the lived desires and ingenuity of the people who organize it.
 In such spaces there is room for visioning work that could help shift the course of this society.
 From labor unions to member organizations, collectives and ragtag mutual aid groups, we need frameworks that unite people behind what they want and need.
 We need to build culture around those pursuits with art and music.
 Taking action is not enough.
 We must build culture and community to power our movements.
 We are not all religious, but most of us hold some things sacred.
-We must bring that sacredness into collective spaces and contribute to a larger vision that can bind us together, even if that larger alliance is temporary.
+We must bring that sacredness into collective spaces and contribute to a larger vision that can bind us together, mobilize more of us, activate more of us, even if that larger alliance is temporary.

 ED: People often talk about organizing as though it’s the art of telling the truth in a convincing manner.
 Telling the truth is the easy part.
 Mobilizing people, even people who generally agree with you, is more difficult.
-Doing the work of persuasion and finding partial agreement or shared inspiration is organizing work we must do, because fascism is an existential threat to everything that we value and hold sacred.
+Doing the work of persuasion and finding partial agreement or shared inspiration is the organizing work we must do, because fascism is an existential threat to everything that we value and hold sacred.

 Another aspect of “our playbook” is the need to build deep relationships and solidarity across our communities.
 This may sound like it contradicts the idea that broad alliances can be temporary, but it does not.
 We only feel outnumbered by the fascists because we are not significantly connected to one another.
 We do not have to love people or fully agree with them to practice reciprocal care, or to lock arms against fascism.
 In the months and years ahead, we will need to show up for each other in some scary ways.
 Some of us will have to put our bodies on the line to protect and defend one another.
 Sustained solidarity of that caliber does not happen by accident.
 It must be built and reinforced over time.
 We will need that level of solidarity to defend our bodies, our freedom, our homes and our rights.
-We will need that solidarity to fight fascist scapegoating, and to develop a shared understanding that an injury to any community that’s being vilified and dehumanized by the fascists as an attack on us all.
+We will need that solidarity to fight fascist scapegoating, and to develop a shared understanding that an injury to any community that’s being vilified and dehumanized by the fascists is an attack on us all.

 KH: This will not come easily, because white supremacy and classism have forced many wedges between our communities.
 Great harms have been committed and very difficult conversations are needed, but refusing to do that work, in this historical moment, is an abdication of responsibility.
 It is no exaggeration to say that the whole world is at stake, and we cannot afford to minimize what that demands of us.